Watch Strap Buckles Guide: Types, Sizes, Materials & Compatibility

 Common Buckle Materials

-| Material | Characteristics | Durability | Price |
+| Material / Coating | Characteristics | Durability | Price |

 |---|---|---|---|

-| Stainless Steel | Corrosion-resistant, strong, versatile | Excellent | Low–Moderate |
+| Stainless Steel (Uncoated) | Corrosion-resistant, strong, classic silver finish | Excellent | Low–Moderate |

-| Solid Gold | Precious metal, luxurious, heavy | Excellent | High |
+| Solid Gold | Precious metal, luxurious, heavy. | Excellent | High |

-| Titanium | Lightweight, hypoallergenic, strong | Excellent | Moderate–High |
+| Titanium | Lightweight, hypoallergenic, strong, distinctive grey color. | Excellent | Moderate–High |

-| Brass | Warm tone, develops patina, often plated | Moderate | Low |
+| Brass | Warm gold tone, develops patina, often plated. | Moderate | Low |

 Common Finishes

-- Polished: High-shine, dressy appearance
+- Polished: High-shine, reflective — dressy appearance.

 Buckle Compatibility: Matching Buckle to Strap